MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-database.md

 ### For reference: equivalent Azure CLI commands

-The following Azure CLI commands complete the same provisioning steps as the Python script:
+The following Azure CLI commands complete the same provisioning steps as the Python script.
+For a PostgreSQL database, use [`az postgres`](/cli/azure/postgres?view=azure-cli-latest) commands; for MariaDB, use [`az mariadb`](/cli/azure/mariadb?view=azure-cli-latest) commands.

 # [cmd](#tab/cmd)